Single-photon-added coherent state based postselected weak measurement: Introduction

 \section{Introduction}

-Quantum measurement is a fundamental aspect of quantum mechanics and is essential to understanding the microscopic world.
-Von Neumann’s projective strong measurement and Aharonov’s weak measurement \citep{PhysRevLett.60.1351} are two central approaches within the study of quantum measurement problems.
+Quantum measurement is a fundamental aspect of quantum mechanics and is essential to understand the microscopic world.
+Von Neumann’s projective strong measurement and weak measurement proposed by Aharonov et al. \citep{PhysRevLett.60.1351} are two central approaches within the study of quantum measurement problems.
 Both measurement models can be applied in quantum metrology, enabling the extraction of desired system information using appropriate methodologies.
-However, in recent years Aharonov’s weak measurement theory has attracted considerable attention due to its broader range of practical applications in precision measurements compared to strong projective measurements \citep{PhysRevLett.117.230801,02487,PhysRevLett.125.080501,PhysRevLett.134.080802}.
+However, in recent years, the weak measurement theory proposed by Aharonov et al. has attracted considerable attention due to their unique features in a wide variety of practical applications in precision measurements compared to strong projective measurements \citep{PhysRevLett.117.230801,02487,PhysRevLett.125.080501,PhysRevLett.134.080802}.
 In the context of weak measurements, postselection allows for the emergence of the weak value, which can fall outside the range of the observable eigenvalues of the system \citep{Aharonov1964TIMESI,Aharonov2008,RN19}.

 The weak value can become arbitrarily large by appropriately selecting the initial and postselected system states.
 This phenomenon, known as weak value amplification (WVA), has emerged as a powerful technique in quantum metrology for amplifying small physical effects across various research areas, the detection of the spin Hall effect \citep{doi:10.1126/science.1152697,PhysRevA.85.043809}, phase shifts \citep{PhysRevLett.105.010405,PhysRevLett.111.033604,76312} and nonlinearities \citep{PhysRevLett.107.133603,Wang_2019}.
 For detailed discussions on applications of weak measurements in various research fields, the reader is referred to \citep{KOFMAN201243,Tamir2013,RevModPhys.86.307} and the references therein.